alex35469/Peerster/README.md

 ## Files description
-- ./main.go : the Gossiper programme (backend)
+- ./main.go : the Gossiper programme main (backend)
+- ./webserver.go : the webserver part
+- ./fshare.go : the file sharing part
+- ./utils.go : utils functions
 - ./client/main.go : the CLI client programme (frontend)
 - ./peerster.html ./peerster.js ./style css : the GUI client interface (frontend)
 - ./main_test.go use to test that some of the functions in main.go work as expected